Table of contents

 As a restaurant owner, you know you’re in a highly competitive industry.
-Currently there are 42,070 restaurants in the UK.
+Currently there are more than 1 million restaurants in the U.S. , and more are opening daily.
 On top of that, it’s a consumer-driven industry, and with the amount of consumer-generated media available, word of mouth travels fast.
 Because of this, restaurant owners are under more pressure than ever to make a good first impression when they open their doors.

 Considering the amount of pressure on a restaurant’s grand opening, many restaurateurs are adopting the soft-opening model.
 A soft opening allows you to test your concept, your food, and your service with a limited number of people before you open to the general public.

 Regardless of your restaurant type, a soft opening can help set you up for success on your grand-opening day.
 Below are key benefits of hosting a soft opening:

 - Practice makes perfect: From the front of house to the back of house, you have a lot of moving parts.
 A soft opening allows you to observe and train your staff in a live but controlled environment, so you can fine-tune your food, service, and operations.

 - Get real feedback: Before you officially open, it’s important to solicit feedback.
 A soft opening allows you to gauge customer reactions to your restaurant concept, menu, and service so you can make tweaks where necessary.

 - Generate buzz: On your grand-opening day, you want customers lining up.
 While there are various ways to market your restaurant (social media, email campaigns, etc.), word of mouth is one of the most efficient ways to drive traffic.
 If you have a successful soft opening, you can build hype for opening day.

 - Create revenue opportunities: By handing out coupons, BOGO deals, or other promotional offers at your soft opening, you can set up future revenue streams.
 If your soft opening goes well, chances are good your guests will return.

 What are some drawbacks to a soft opening?